davevanveen/davevanveen.github.io/_projects/pomodoro.md

 <br>

-Years ago I was frustrated with how I worked, suffering from undirected time at my desk and undefined boundaries between work and personal time.
+Years ago I was frustrated with how I worked, suffering from undirected time at my desk and undefined boundaries between my professional and personal life.
-I was not the efficient and balanced human I wanted to be.
+I was not the efficient, balanced human I wanted to be.

 Initially a quest to become more focused, this project completely shifted my orientation toward work&mdash;enabling me to establish boundaries and accept my finitude, despite always having more to do.
 Hopefully this journey toward improved productivity and balance can offer a nugget of insight for your own.